+Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
 DO NOT allow material to contact humans, exposed food or food utensils.
-Avoid contact with incompatible materials When handling, DO NOT eat, drink or smoke. ▶ Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Always wash hands with soap and water after handling. ▶ Work clothes should be laundered separately.
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+Keep containers securely sealed when not in use.
+Always wash hands with soap and water after handling.
+Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.
-Use good occupational work practice. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are ▶ Store in original containers.
+Use good occupational work practice.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Other information Store in original containers.
 Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
-Other information Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
+Store in a cool, dry area protected from environmental extremes.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams}.
+Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.